This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #Glamping #CollectiveBias #FallGlamping

 Here’s where things get interesting.
 My wife also grew up very humbly and they didn’t take vacations at all.
 Lacy likes the beach and the sand and that’s about the extent of her out door loving.
 She doesn’t like woods, trees or nature period.
 So early on I begged my wife to let’s please go camping can we try it?
 You might like it I said.
 She being the loving wife she is, caved and we tried it.
 Well we haven’t been camping since.

 So the weekend went something like this.
 I wanted to make Lacy as comfortable as possible, so I decided that I would bring our twin mattresses.
 Yes, you read that correctly not air ones but actual mattresses.
-We borrowed a tent and had a few other supplies, battery operated fan, camping stove, games to play etc. Little did I know this was our first attempt “glamping”.
+We borrowed a tent and had a few other supplies, battery operated fan, camping stove, play games that pay real cash etc. Little did I know this was our first attempt “glamping”.
 We were #glamping before it was called glamping.
 We wanted all the comforts of home outside.
 I picked the absolute worst weekend to do this.
 It was hot, I mean 105 degrees hot.
 We live in KY so the relative humidity made it even worse.
 Needless to say I knew this wasn’t going to end well.

 We get to the campsite and set up the tent, I arranged everything I made the bed up with sheets and blankets from home, arranged the fan, brought some battery operated lights and made sure the tent was well lit.
 We had lots of comforts of home.
 Lacy was impressed and really did give it a good effort.
 It was so hot, my wife doesn’t do heat.
 It makes her physically ill and that makes her very frustrated.
 She ended up driving to the bathroom a lot just so she could have the air conditioning.
 Neither of us slept cause it was so hot and we ended up bickering for most of it.
 We only stayed one evening.
 Lacy was miserable and swore she would never go again.
 Well we haven’t been back.
 Camping wasn’t even brought up until Hannah was about 3.Hannah started asking to go camping.
 At this age she’s perfectly content to “camp” outside in our back yard and my wife is absolutely willing to give it a whirl with the house less than 50 feet away.
 My wife can hardly tell Hannah no when she asks to have an experience with her.
 She smiled and said of course.
 So we set up our tent and took our sleeping bags outside and began to “camp”.
 Hannah didn’t make it through the night that time but it was a fun experience.